The Wham of that Memphis Man

-The Wham of That Memphis Man is a 1963 album by Lonnie Mack.

-This album, Mack's first, was recorded in several sessions beginning in March, 1963 and was released by the small Cincinnati label Fraternity Records in October of that year.
-It reached only #103 on the charts, but music critic Jimmy Guterman ranked it No. 16 in his book The 100 Best Rock 'n' Roll Records of All Time.
+The Wham of That Memphis Man is the first album by Lonnie Mack.
+It was recorded in several sessions beginning in March 1963 and was released by the small Cincinnati label Fraternity Records in October 1963.
+It reached just #103 on the charts, but music critic Jimmy Guterman ranked it No. 16 in his book The 100 Best Rock 'n' Roll Records of All Time.